NERSC/dl4sci-scaling-tutorial/README.md

 **`utils/`** - contains additional useful code for the training script, e.g. custom callbacks, device configuration, and optimizers logic.

-## Hands-on walk-through

-Go through the following steps.
-Discuss the questions with your neighbors.

-### Single node training example
+## Hands-on multi-node training example

-We will start with single node training of a simple CNN to classify images from the CIFAR10 dataset.
+We will use a customized ResNet model in this example to classify CIFAR10 images and demonstrate distributed training with Horovod.

-1. Take a look at the simple CNN model defined here: [models/cnn.py](models/cnn.py).
-Consider the following things:
-    * Note how the model is constructed as a sequence of layers
-    * Note the structure of alternating convolutions, pooling, and dropout
-    * Identify the _classifier head_ of the model; the part which computes the class probabilities.
-    * *Can you figure out what the `Flatten()` layer does here, and why it is needed?*

-2. Now take a look at the dataset code for CIFAR10: [data/cifar10.py](data/cifar10.py)
-    * Keras has a convenient API for CIFAR10 which will automatically download the dataset for you.
-    * Ask yourself: *why do we scale the dataset by 1/255?*
-    * Note where we convert the labels (integers) to categorical class vectors.
-      Ask yourself: *why do we have to do this?*
-    * *What kinds of data augmentation are we applying?*

-3. Next, take a look at the training script: [train_horovod.py](train_horovod.py).
-    * Identify the part where we retrieve the dataset.
-    * Identify the section where we retrieve the CNN model, the optimizer, and compile the model.
-    * Now identify the part where we do the actual training.

-4. Finally, look at the configuration file: [configs/cifar10_cnn.yaml](configs/cifar10_cnn.yaml).
-    * YAML allows to express configurations in rich, human-readable, hierarchical structure.
-    * Identify where you would edit to modify the optimizer, learning-rate, batch-size, etc.

-5. Now we are ready to submit our training job to the Cori batch system.
-   We have provided SLURM scripts to make this as simple as possible.
-   To run the simple CNN training on CIFAR10 on a single KNL node, simply do:\
-   `sbatch scripts/cifar_cnn.sh`
-    * **Important:** the first time you run a CIFAR10 example, it will automatically download the dataset.
-If you have more than one job attempting this download simultaneously it will likely fail.

-6. Check on the status of your job by running `sqs`.
-   Once the job starts running, you should see the output start to appear in the slurm log file `logs/cifar-cnn-*.out`.

-7. When the job is finished, check the log to identify how well your model learned to solve the CIFAR10 classification task.
-For every epoch you should see the loss and accuracy reported for both the training set and the validation set.
-   Take note of the best validation accuracy achieved.

-### Multi-node training example

-To demonstrate scaling to multiple nodes, we will switch to a larger, more complex ResNet model.
-This model can achieve higher accuracy than our simple CNN, but it is quite a bit slower to train.
-By parallelizing the training across nodes we should be able to achieve a better result than our simple CNN in a practical amount of time.

 1. Check out the ResNet model code in [models/resnet.py](models/resnet.py).
-   Note this is quite a bit more complex than the simple CNN!
-In fact the model code is broken into multiple functions for easy reuse.
+   Note that the model code is broken into multiple functions for easy reuse.
    We provide here two versions of ResNet models: a standard ResNet50 (with 50 layers) and a smaller ResNet consisting of 26 layers.
     * Identify the identy block and conv block functions. *How many convolutional layers do each of these have*?
     * Identify the functions that build the ResNet50 and the ResNetSmall.
 Given how